digitorus/pdfsigner/docs/web-api.md

 - `reason` - reason why the signature is created for
 - `contactInfo` - contact finformation

-The successful request returns JSON `{"job_id":"jobidstr"}` that contains job id which could be then used to get information about the job and download signed files.
+The successful request returns JSON `{"job_id":"jobidstr"}` that contains job id which could be then used to get information about the tasks and to download signed files.

 It also may return JSON formatted error Ex.`{"error":"no files provided","code":400}`.

 That error may only contain the error of putting a job to the queue, not the signing results.
-Results of signing could be obtained with `GET /sign/jobid` request.
+Signing results could be obtained with `GET /sign/jobid` request.

 ### Getting the status of the job

 Getting the status of the job is done using `GET /sign/jobid` request which returns the tasks associated with the job, every task contains it's id, original file name, and status that could be "Pending" - the task is not processed yet and Failed.
 When the task is going to fail it's going to contain the error.

-The request may failed with JSON response.
+The request may fail with JSON response.
 Ex: `{"error":"job doesn't exists","code":400}`

-Completed successfully:
+Job with successfully completed task:

 ```json
 {